Ralim/IronOS/README.md

 Pressing the button near the usb enters the temperature offset setting menu, when the iron is cold, pressing the other button will start the unit calibrating for any offset in the tip temperature.

 # Version Changes:
+V1.10
+-Adds help text to settings
+- Improves settings for the display update rate

 V1.09
 - Adds display modes, for slowing down or simplifying the display